 Investment in State of California Local Agency Investment Pool - The Authority is a voluntary participant in the LAIF that is regulated by the California Government Code under the oversight of the Treasurer of the State of California.
 The fair value of the Authority's investment in this pool is reported in the accompanying statements of net position as restricted cash equivalents at amounts based upon the Authority's pro rata share of the fair value provided by LAIF for the entire LAIF portfolio.
-The balance available for withdrawal is based on the accounting records maintained by LAIF, which is recorded at fair value.
+The balance available for withdrawal is based on the accounting records maintained by LAIF.
 Amounts up to \$10 million can be withdrawn on demand.
-At June 30, 2016 and 2015, the fair value of the balance of such deposits is \$8,348,106 and \$6,975,577, respectively.
+At June 30, 2017 and 2016, the balance of such deposits is \$8,439,596 and \$8,348,106, respectively.